commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 - `<Anchor>`: inserts a custom anchor on any part of the document, can be used with headers, lists, in paragraphs, etc, it is used for navigating to specific parts of the document that are not headings.
 Also useful when a document has multiple headings with the same text or when heading names change and old third party links shall continue to work.
 Cannot override ID generation of the site generator, this adds additional named anchors and IDs have precedence.

 > When using JSX components, it's recommended to leave a **blank line** between the element tags and the actual content.
 This allows the content to be parsed as markdown, so you can use markdown syntax within the custom component tags.

+## Using Theme Add-Ons

+A Theme add-on is a Gatsby Theme that exposes React components to be injected into the MDX provider of the core theme.
+When using add-on themes, a proxy export file will be created in the websites `src/@commercetools-docs/gatsby-theme-docs/overrides` folder to leverage Gatsby's component shadowing (see [Theme overrides](#theme-overrides)), including all the exported components from the add-on packages.

 ## Theme overrides